 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

 A pooled analysis of data from 60 randomized clinical trials (that together included 28,764 women) showed women of all ages and different types of breast cancer can benefit from adjuvant chemotherapy.
 Women younger than 50 showed the most improvement in 15-year overall survival.

 The benefit of adjuvant chemotherapy depends on a person’s prognosis.
-People with the poorest prognosis get the most survival improvement, while those with the best prognoses get the smallest benefit.
+People with the poorest prognosis get the most survival improvement, while those with the best prognosis get the smallest benefit.

 Learn more about chemotherapy.